fabric/fabric/docs/index.rst

 ~~~~~~~~

 The **core** API is loosely defined as those functions, classes and methods
-which form the basic building blocks of Fabric (such as `run` and `sudo`) upon
+which form the basic building blocks of Fabric (such as
+`~fabric.operations.run` and `~fabric.operations.sudo`) upon which everything
-which everything else (the below "contrib" section, and user fabfiles) builds.
+else (the below "contrib" section, and user fabfiles) builds.

 .. toctree::
     :maxdepth: 1